anders-malmros-inera/async-aggregator/README.md

-# Async Aggregator Demo - SSE Pattern
+# Aggregator Demo - SSE Pattern

 This project demonstrates an asynchronous aggregation pattern using Server-Sent Events (SSE) for real-time updates.
 The system orchestrates parallel calls to multiple resource services and streams results back to clients in real-time.